Sparkinarius

 This helps a potential Pirate Warrior curve with [card]Bloodsail Deckhand[/card] into [card]Fiery War Axe[/card].
 I don't know if Pirate Warrior will have enough consistent tools to see play, but [card]Ratchet Privateer[/card] certainly helps.

 This is scary considering that this can enter play on turn three while you have two secrets thanks to [card]Sword of the Fallen[/card].
-Quite a few paladin secrets, such as [card]Noble Sacrifice[/card] and [card]Oh My Yogg![/card] can protect [card]Crossroads Gossiper[/card] and scale it up into a threat at the same time.
-You only need one secret to trigger for this …
+Quite a few paladin secrets, such as [card]Noble Sacrifice[/card] and [card]Oh My Yogg![/card] can protect [card]Crossroads Gossiper[/card] …